dagibbins186/MechaCar_Statistical_Analysis/README.md

 # Comparison of Manufacturing Lots to the Population
 A T-Test looks all the manufacturing lots' and each of the manufacturing lot's mean PSI relative to the total population's PSI.
 The total population's mean is 1500 PSI while the mean of all manufacturing lots is 1499.
 With a P-Value of .06, these means all lots are statistically similar to the total population.
 The same is true for Lot 1 and Lot 2.
 When the manufacturing lots are broken apart, Lot 1 and Lot 2's means of 1500.2 and 1500.00 predictably vary insignificantly from the total population mean of 1500.
 Only Lot 3 shows a statistically significant difference of means.
 On average, Lot 3's PSI is 1496.
 This generates a P-value of .04 when it's compared to the total population.

+# Study Design: MechaCar vs Competition
+**Problem Statement**
+MechaCar faces a competitive market.
+To sell its product, MechaCar needs to formalize its value proposition, and identify how it compares to competitors.
+\
+**Metrics**
+Road Test (Independent variable)
+Reliability (Independent variable)
+Owner Satisfaction (Dependent variable)
+Safety (Independent variable)
+\
+**Hypothesis**
+Alternate Hypothesis: Road test, reliability and safety predict owner satisfaction.
+Null Hypothesis: Road test, reliability and safety do not predict owner satisfaction.
+\
+**Statistical Test**
+Multiple linear regression (MLR), also known simply as multiple regression, is a statistical technique that uses several explanatory variables to predict the outcome of a response variable.
+First, it is recommended that MechaCar determine if Road Test, Reliability and Safety predicts owner satisfaction or not.
+With this information, MechaCar can see what customers value.
+Then, with a T-Test, MechaCar can establish difference between itself and a competitor by this variable.
+If there is a significant difference between MechaCar and a competitiors means for a variable, then MechaCar can effectively market its differentiation by what customer's want.
+\
 # Modeling
 ## Modeling for Linear Regression to Predict MPG
 !["Variables-Coefficients-MPG.PNG"](https://github.com/dagibbins186/MechaCar_Statistical_Analysis/blob/main/Images/Variables-Coefficients-MPG.PNG)